Airport Navigation Tips for a Smooth, Stress-Free Travel Day

 These airport navigation tips are designed to reduce stress, prevent avoidable mistakes, and help travelers move through departure, connections, and arrivals with confidence.

-• Domestic flights: aim to arrive about 2 hours before departure.
+• Domestic: Aim to arrive about 2 hours before departure.

-• International flights: aim for about 3 hours before departure.
+• International: Aim for about 3 hours before departure.

-• Peak travel days: add extra time for check-in and security lines.
+• Peak days: Add extra time for check-in and security lines.

 A calm airport start usually determines the tone of the full trip.